-Instagram Stories now has 400 million daily active users, and a large portion of that audience choose to view Instagram Stories created by brands.
+Instagram Stories now has over 500 million daily active users, and a large portion of that audience choose to view Instagram Stories created by brands.
 In fact, one-third of the most popular stories have been produced by brands according to Instagram.

-So in order to understand how you could achieve similar success through your Instagram Stories strategy, let’s take a look at five of the best Instagram Stories examples from brands on IG that have managed to keep their followers from tapping past their content.
+So in order to understand how you could achieve similar success through your Instagram Stories strategy, let’s take a look at five of the best Instagram Stories examples from brands that have managed to keep their followers from tapping past their content.

 J.Crew’s Fashion Forward Pre-Sale

 The clothing company treated its attentive social media users to an exclusive pre-sale of its new Jane in Pink sunglasses through Instagram Stories.
 J.Crew teased the launch of the new rose-colored sunglasses with a pink-themed photoshoot featuring staffers sporting the new style.